eshu-bade/portfolio/README.md

     ```

 Make sure the `deploy` script in your `package.json` is set up to deploy from the `dist` directory.
 (This project uses `gh-pages` for deployment.)

----

-This format is ready to be copied into your **README.md** file directly!
-Let me know if you need further adjustments.